flopezag/fiware-testbed-deploy/doc/admin.md

 ## Sanity check procedures

-The Sanity Check Procedures are the steps that a System Administrator will take to verify that an installation is ready to be tested.
+The Sanity Check Procedures are the steps that a System Administrator takes to verify that an installation is ready to be tested.
 This is therefore a preliminary set of tests to ensure that obvious or basic malfunctioning is fixed before proceeding to unit tests, integration tests and user validation.